cryptrr/AutoPie/README.md

 ### More Command Placeholders will be available later.

-### WIP: Custom Defined Inputs for Customization
+## Custom Defined Command Arguments for Customization.

+WIP: AutoPie is working on supporting taking custom arguments that can be defined in a command .

+This will show a card where you can input details to customize the behaviour of the command.

+## Commands and Package Repository

+A repository where users can search and add pre-made AutoPie command snippets and install packages is in the works.

-### How do I create binaries for AutoPie
+### How do I create binaries for AutoPie.

 AutoPie binaries are just thin python wrappers around binaries like `ffmpeg` `magick` etc.

 Using **Shiv** to package the binaries, dependencies and python files is strongly recommended.

-This is an example for how to include the `ffmpeg` binaries and libraries in a single file.
+This is an example for how to include the `ffmpeg` binaries and libraries in a single file with shiv.

 A more detailed docs is in WIP.